ellenbjo/Portfolio/README.md

 - when using the lighthouse report the website got 92% in accessibility for desktop and mobile.

 To work on:
 - The heading structure.
 When doing the HTML-validation test I noticed that my headingstructure isn' in order.
 I will have to work on this on future updates for the portfolio.
+I would like to have some feedback and help regarding this for my code review.

 # View it live:
 https://laughing-mcnulty-5ff157.netlify.app/